DanielGabbay/ng-splitter/README.md

 ## Usage

-1. Open any Angular component file in your workspace:
-   - `my-component.component.ts`
-   - `my-component.component.html`
-   - `my-component.component.scss`
-2. Use the navigation buttons in the editor title bar to open related component files:
-   - When viewing a `.ts` file, you'll see buttons for HTML and SCSS
-   - When viewing a `.html` file, you'll see buttons for TS and SCSS
+### Navigation Buttons

-   - When viewing a `.scss` file, you'll see buttons for TS and HTML
+When viewing an Angular component file, you'll see navigation buttons in the editor title bar:

-3. The extension will open the related file in an adjacent editor group:
+- **TS/HTML/SCSS Buttons**: Open the corresponding component file in an adjacent editor group
-   - If the editor is not split, it will create a split and open the file there
-   - If there are already multiple splits, it will find the most appropriate adjacent group
+- **Open Other Files**: Opens both related component files in split views
+- **Toggle View**: Switch between single-file and multi-file views

+### Keyboard Shortcuts

+- `Ctrl+Shift+T` / `Cmd+Shift+T` (macOS): Open the TypeScript file
+- `Ctrl+Shift+H` / `Cmd+Shift+H` (macOS): Open the HTML file
+- `Ctrl+Shift+S` / `Cmd+Shift+S` (macOS): Open the SCSS file
+- `Ctrl+Shift+O` / `Cmd+Shift+O` (macOS): Open both other component files
+- `Ctrl+Shift+A` / `Cmd+Shift+A` (macOS): Toggle between single and multi-file views

 ## How It Works

+### Smart Navigation

 The extension uses these smart placement rules:
 - If your editor is not split, it creates a new split and opens the file there
 - If you have two editor groups, it opens the file in the non-active group
-- If you have more than two editor groups or a grid layout, it tries to find the most appropriate adjacent group
+- If you have more than two editor groups, it tries to find the most appropriate adjacent group
+- If the file is already open in any editor, it focuses on that editor instead of opening a duplicate

+### Toggle View Mode

+The Toggle View feature provides a convenient way to switch between viewing modes:
+- When in single-file view, it will open all related component files in split views
+- When in multi-file view, it will close all related component files except the current one

+### Open Other Files

+When you use the "Open Other Files" command:
+1. The extension checks which component files are already open
+2. If both files are already open, it will focus on one of them
+3. If only one file is open, it will focus on it and open the other in a split
+4. If neither file is open, it will open both files in appropriate splits

 ## Development